BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Let the Performer Take It From You

 Finally, after introducing your performer, you want to ensure that they can come up on stage and seamlessly carry on the show.
-An excellent way to to do is to be ready for your audience’s reaction to your introduction.
+An excellent way to do is to be ready for your audience’s reaction to your introduction.

 Sometimes, they applause thunderous while other times the reception is less than enthusiastic.